SachinAkash01/ballerina-distribution/examples/cache-invalidation/cache_invalidation.md

 ::: code cache_invalidation.bal :::

-To run this sample use the `bal run` command.
+To run this sample, use the `bal run` command.

 ::: out cache_invalidation.out :::